 Why Space Between?
 Why Now?

-We envision a world where all people thrive.
+We envision a world where school communities thrive.

-Space Between brings research-based practices in yoga, breathing, and mindfulness to children, teens, educators, and families across Washington State.
+We bring research-based practices in mindfulness, breathing, and intentional movements to children, teens, educators, and families in Washington State.

 Yoga pairs your breath and movement in present moment awareness.
-This practice encourages freedom from judgement and self-evaluation.
+It encourages freedom from judgement and self-evaluation.
 You orient your mind toward your current experience.
-It is not about how postures look, but how you learn to be in the challenges they offer.

 The simple practice of paying attention to your experience without judging it, or fixing it, changes the way your brain fires.
-Over time, your brain develops new synaptic connections that allow you to respond to life's joys & challenges, rather than react.
-You no longer live in the stress of fight/flight.
-Instead, you better utilize your executive functioning skills to make more consistently healthy choices, both for yourself and others.
+Over time, your brain develops new synaptic connections that allow you to respond to life's joys and challenges, rather than react.